vruusmann/openscoring.io/_posts/2019-12-03-deploying_lightgbm_java.md

 This blog post details an alternative route for deploying LightGBM models on the Java/JVM platform:

 1. Training a model using Scikit-Learn API.
-2. Converting the model to the standardized PMML representation.
+2. Converting the model to the PMML representation.
 3. Deploying the model in "PMML interpretation" and "PMML to Java bytecode transpilation" modes.

 ## Model training ##